CSCfi/csc-user-guide/docs/support/faq/sensitive-data-access.md

 * SD Connect currently supports only Haka, and we are working on updating the authentication methods.

 ## Does CSC provide Multi-Factor Authentication (MFA)?
 Not yet.
 We are technically ready to integrate our service with a CSC-MFA and with academic organizations' MFA.
-For constant updates on the service, development see the roadmap on the [webpage](https://research.csc.fi/sensitive-data-services-future-development)
+For updates see the service developments [webpage](https://research.csc.fi/sensitive-data-services-future-development).